mstdn-kr/activity-relay/README.md

 JSON-LD object graph.
 Worker coroutines are spawned in the background to distribute the messages in a scatter-gather pattern.
 Performance is comparable to, if not superior to, the Mastodon relay software, with improved memory efficiency.

+## Management

+You can perform a few management tasks such as peering or depeering other relays by invoking the `relay.manage` module.

+This will show the available management tasks:

+    $ python3 -m relay.manage

+When following remote relays, you should use the `/actor` endpoint as you would in Pleroma and other LitePub-compliant software.